Barton-under-Needwood

-Barton-under-Needwood is a large village in the East Staffordshire district of Staffordshire, England.
+Barton-under-Needwood is a village in the East Staffordshire district of Staffordshire, England.
 Situated a mile from the A38, and located between Burton upon Trent and Lichfield.
 It had a population of 4,225 at the 2011 census.
 It is also near to the Derbyshire village of Walton-on-Trent.

 History

 The Tudor church of St James is a Grade II* listed building.
-It dates from 1517 and was built by Dr John Taylor, a native of the village, noted ecclesiastic, and chaplain to Henry VIII.
-It is built of stone with embattled parapets.
-The aisles were widened in the 19th century.
-It also has a clerestory and a polygonal apse.
-Both nave and chancel retain their original low pitched roofs.
-The church contains several monuments, notably including a 1691 alabaster mural monument to Joseph Sanders and a marble tablet to Edmund Antrobus (1732) and his wife (1728).
+It dates from 1517 and was built by Dr John Taylor, who lived at Barton and served as chaplain to Henry VIII.
+It is constructed in stone and is castellated.
+The church contains several notable funerary monuments.

-The village also has several shops and a village hall.
-Local infant/junior schools, and a larger secondary school are also located within the village: John Taylor High School, which serves Barton and the surrounding villages.
+The village has several shops and a village hall, local infant/junior schools and a larger secondary school: John Taylor High School, which serves Barton and the surrounding villages.
 It has seven pubs, six of which are owned by Marstons.

 Barton also has a large marina complex on the Trent and Mersey Canal, home to some 300 narrow boats, with shops, a pub, a cinema and restaurants.

 The village sports teams are based at the Holland Sports Club, which has facilities for cricket, football, rugby, tennis, netball and tug of war.
 The club is named after the Holland family who were resident in Barton for 600 years from the 14th century to the mid-1900s.
 The earliest recorded member of the family was Richard de Holland who was involved in the Battle of Burton Bridge in 1322 (see 'Records of the Holland Family' published by William Holland).